BlitzKraig/fvtt-SoundBoard/README.md

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/Q5Q01YIEJ)

-# DO NOT PLACE YOUR CUSTOM SOUNDS IN THE MODULE DIRECTORY!
+## DO NOT PLACE YOUR CUSTOM SOUNDS IN THE MODULE DIRECTORY

 Any sounds placed here will be deleted when the module updates.

 ----